Auverland Type A3/A3L

 Renault TRM 1200

 Notes: This is a light truck designed for road use.
 France, Algeria, Morocco, and other undisclosed countries use it.
 The TRM may be found with a van-type arrangement, or with a standard cargo bed with tarpaulin cover.
-Seats in the cargo area may be down the center (back to back), or along the sides.
+Seats in the cargo area may be down the center (back-to-back), or along the sides.
 Variants include an ambulance, command post, dump truck, fire truck, and light recovery vehicle.
 Some of these vehicles have a front-mounted winch with a capacity of 2 tons.
+The cabover cab may be all-metal, or have a soft top with a folding windshield.
+The TRM 1200 is made in left and right-hand drive versions.
+The engine of the TRM 1200 is a Renault 712 diesel developing 72 horsepower.
+The TRM 1200 can tow 1 ton cross-country.

 Price